d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

 while the labels are often simpler objects like categories.

-To estimate the target label distribution, we first take our reasonably good off the shelf classifier (typically trained on the training data) and compute its confusion matrix using the validation set (also from the training distribution).
+To estimate the target label distribution, we first take our reasonably good off-the-shelf classifier (typically trained on the training data) and compute its confusion matrix using the validation set (also from the training distribution).
-The confusion matrix, $\mathbf{C}$, is simply a $k \times k$ matrix, where each column corresponds to the *actual* label and each row corresponds to our model's predicted label.
+The *confusion matrix*, $\mathbf{C}$, is simply a $k \times k$ matrix, where each column corresponds to the label category (ground truth) and each row corresponds to our model's predicted category.
-Each cell's value $c_{ij}$ is the fraction of predictions where the true label was $j$ *and* our model predicted $i$.
+Each cell's value $c_{ij}$ is the fraction of total predictions on the validation set where the true label was $j$ and our model predicted $i$.

 Now, we cannot calculate the confusion matrix on the target data directly,